partykit/partykit/apps/blog/src/content/blog/flow-and-partykit-collaboration.md

 description: Making the browser multiplayer is difficult.
 However, Flow and Partykit's collaboration brings multiplayer to a single website.
 ---

-Making the browser multiplayer is difficult.
-However, we could bring the multiplayer aspect to a single website.
-Starting with sharable notes and a sharable whiteboard.
-Flow is the center of collaboration.
-And that is just the beginning!

-## What is Flow, and Why is Partykit being a crucial player?

-Flow started with integrating partykit a long time ago.
-Back when they just started.

-The vision back then was simple.
-Try to create a collaborative note-taking experience using Tiptap Editor.
-Sunil, the CEO of Partykit, quickly created a template that I ended up using for a while.

-The code is working, obviously, just not correctly configured for Flow.
-See the basic example [here](https://github.com/partykit/partykit-text-editor-example/blob/main/src/main.ts) in this specific example.
-The code works perfectly fine, and everything is syncing.
-Until I realized that I was using it the wrong way and the document wasn't syncing (It is fixed by now).
-Then, a huge problem surfaced, which I had a headache solving, the duplication problem.
-For some reason, the text is duplicating itself, and I did not know what to do besides knowing the problem was from the transformer.
-This is where I decided to rewrite the logic of saving and not relying on the official tiptap transformer.
+You know that magic moment when everything clicks?
+When you finally figure out the answer to a tricky question after hours of study or discover a brilliant workaround that fixes a knotty bug you've wrestled with all day.
+Flow embodies those "aha" moments and makes sharing your breakthroughs with others effortless.

+We've all used the word 'Flow' at some point, expressing the seamless interchange of ideas and thoughts.
+Flow is woven into our daily interactions, fostering collective wisdom, like individual streams merging to form an expansive, dynamic ocean.

+## Flow and PartyKit: Sculpting Collaboration

+Flow isn't merely an app - it's your playground for exploration and a haven for idea exchange.
+It transcends vanilla comparisons to 'a toned-down version of Notion or Apple Notes.'
+Flow sets itself apart as an enabler, sparking productive conversations and facilitating seamless collaborations.

+From the onset, our alliance with PartyKit laid the cornerstone for this ardent mission.
+Our goal was to create a platform streamlining brainstorming and resource sharing.
+It was through this collaboration that Flow began to take shape, interweaving intuitive usability with a rich feature set to simplify and enhance your note-taking experience.

+Flow has grown and evolved with each milestone - not just as an application, but as a vessel for igniting collective creativity.
+We're making collaboration more accessible, engaging, inspiring, and enjoyable.
+Join us on this journey with [Flow](https://flowapp.so).

+## Not Just Whiteboards and Notes

+Flow narrows the gap between fleeting thoughts and tangible outcomes, continuously evolving with every hurdle it overcomes and every connection it forms.

+When Flow began its journey, PartyKit was there from the start.
+The aim was simple: mold a collaborative note-taking experience with the Tiptap Editor.
+As we navigated through the challenges – a duplication problem here, misconfigurations there – we took each one in our stride, refining our approach to ensure flawless syncing and effective collaboration.

+No journey is without its bumps, and ours was no exception.
+But we learn, adapt, and keep Flow-ing.
+A voyage that began with a simple sample of templates has now blossomed into an all-encompassing, collaboration-driven note-taking solution.
+Welcome to Flow.
+Forge connections, share ideas, and weave wonder together.

-## Global transformer
+## Deep dive into Flow's global transformer

 What I mean by global transformer is the logic behind it.
 Many of Flow's syncing components, like Notes and Whiteboard, rely on the `Y.js` library.
 If you know how to handle that, you are free from using a specific library on an individual "party" to save your documents.
 (Yes, I am showing the code.)

-All of the party kit server code that was needed to implement the real-time syncing on Tiptap (using its collaboration plugin) was the following. **Read the detailed breakdown below to know how it works!
-Also, make sure to check out the [official document of partykit](https://docs.partykit.io/quickstart/) to understand the class.**
+All of the party kit server code that was needed to implement the real-time syncing on Tiptap (using its collaboration plugin) was the following. **Please read the detailed breakdown below to know how it works!
+Also, make sure to check out the [official document of PartyKit](https://docs.partykit.io/quickstart/) to understand the class.**

 ```ts
 import { Buffer } from "node:buffer";